W-lucas/W-lucas/Readme.md

 **About me**

-- 💼 Data scientist and Functional consultant at Agile Business Solutions (https://agilebiz.co.ke/)
+- 💼 Business analyst at Agile Business Solutions (https://agilebiz.co.ke/)

 - 📈 Analyzed data in R programming,python and web development using Django framework and Flask.